The Big Food And Agriculture Industries Do NOT Want You To See This Film.

 Be One Of The First To Watch Grow Food!
 For Free!

-The release date is Spring 2018.
+The release date is Summer 2018.
 Register today and you’ll gain free access to an exclusive online screening as soon as it’s done!

 We are a team of game changers, doing our best to turn the tables in the favor of a better tomorrow, today.

 Joe is a filmmaker, best-selling author and co-founder of Rebel Health Tribe.
 In 2008 he began his own journey back to health after dealing with several debilitating health issues.
 Suffering severe side effects from being on depression and anxiety medication, he finally decided that there had to be a better way.
 He completely changed his diet and lifestyle and slowly began to take control of his well being.
 Greater health emerged along with a profound sense of gratitude.
 How walked away from a successful business and went back to school for health and nutrition so he could help other do the same.

 Rebel Health Tribe, which was founded in 2014, has quickly become an industry leader in collaborative online-based education and information sharing – featuring dozens of the world’s foremost experts and natural health practitioners.

 Jessica is a Certified Ecological Farmer and Nutritional Therapy Practitioner.
 With a B.S. in Sustainable Living and Living Soils, she combines her passions to encourage the earth and its inhabitants back into a state of balance and vitality.
 She teaches Nutrient Dense Gardening and Wildlife Habitat Restoration in hopes to improve soil health, ecosystem health, environmental health, and human health.